Dora the Explorer (TV series): Development

-Dora is a Latina.
-According to a Nickelodeon spokesman, "she was developed to be pan-Latina to represent the diversity of Latino cultures".
-Initially the character was not planned to be Latina although after an executive at Nickelodeon attended a conference about the lack of Latino representation, the creators were asked if they could include such elements.
-At first there was hesitancy, but eventually they realized that they had "a great opportunity" and the character's design remained.
-Originally, Nickelodeon did not want Swiper, as researchers stated he was, "bad modeling and unsettling to kids".
-The creators felt strongly about the inclusion of the antagonist as an integral part of the series; he remained in the final show.

 On numerous occasions, television specials have been aired for the series in which the usual events of regular episodes are altered, threatened, or replaced.
 Usually said specials will present Dora with a bigger, more whimsical adventure than usual or with a magical task that must be fulfilled, or perhaps even offer a series of different adventures for Boots and Dora to travel through.
 They might be presented with an unusual, difficult task (such as assisting Swiper in his attempts to be erased from Santa Claus's Naughty List) that normally is not featured in average episodes, or challenge Dora with a goal that must be achieved (such as the emancipation of a trapped mermaid).
 Sometimes, the specials have involved the debut of new characters, such as the birth of Dora's superpowered twin baby siblings and the introduction of the enchanted anthropomorphic stars that accompany Dora on many of her quests.

-On March 8, 2009, Mattel and Nickelodeon announced that Dora will receive a tweenage makeover, switching from a young age to a teenage attending middle school.
+On March 8, 2009, Mattel and Nickelodeon announced that Dora would receive a tweenage makeover, switching from a young age to a teenage attending middle school.
 Initially, it was announced that the new look would not be revealed until late 2009, but after a short controversy, the tween Dora was unveiled on March 16, 2009.

-On 13 April 2012, a CGI opening sequence was created by Chicago-based Calabash Animation for the seventh season of the series.
+The series' seventh season, the first to air in high-definition, featured a new CGI opening sequence created by Chicago-based Calabash Animation and a revised visual style with more shading.

-Dora's Explorer Girls

-In 2009, Mattel and Nickelodeon introduced a preteen version of Dora, with four friends; named Naiya, Kate, Emma and Alana, who call themselves the Explorer Girls and were featured in Dora and Friends.